vakac995/easySH/README.md

 # easySH Project Generator

 The project is a web-based tool for generating custom projects.
-It consists of a frontend built with HTML, CSS, and vanilla JavaScript, and a backend powered by FastAPI.
+It consists of a frontend built with React and Vite, and a backend powered by FastAPI and Docker.

 ## Project Structure